What to do in the Forest of Bowland, Lancashire

 Located at the foot of Beacon Fell, Goosnargh Gin infuses prize-winning gins with botanicals foraged from the Bowland countryside, such as meadowsweet, wimberry and gorse flower.
 The distillery also hosts gin-making classes where attendees sit before a miniature copper gin still and choose from a wide selection of botanicals, including more exotic flavours like cardamom and rose petal, while owners Richard and Rachel Trenchard talk about their own gins, lovingly crafted to reflect the character of the Forest of Bowland.

-The Coach and Horses in Bolton-by-Bowland.
+Photograph by Coach and Horses

 Where to stay